 When you stay in the drive system for too long, you can also get exhausted.
 Maybe you've noticed how addictive it can be to strive for rewards?
 It can express itself in very small examples: how you keep checking you mail in the evening, how you keep looking if someone has already liked your latest status update, ...

 Are you able to step out of the threat or drive system from time to time, and switch to the "soothing and caring system"?
 This is the system in which you are relaxed, where you feel calm, content and loved.
 Your wellbeing and health depend on how you can balance these systems.

 Mindfulness meditation can be a good way to learn to switch to the soothing and caring system.
 Especially the aspect of kindness towards yourself that is cultivated in mindfulness can be very beneficial to step out of the stress system and switch to the soothing and caring system.

 Research by Tania Singer from the Max Planck Institute has shown that this is the most transformative practice.
-And I can personally confirm that my own transformation really deepened when I started to regularly practice heartfulness meditation.
+And I can personally confirm that my own transformation really deepened when I started to regularly practice heartfulness meditations.
 Especially if you are a perfectionist, or self-critical (like me), it can be very helpful to be kinder to yourself.
 Paradoxically, this has made me much more active, because before, I kept myself trapped in the threat system with my endless self-criticism.
 Also, if you are exhausted by constantly striving to do your best, heartfulness meditation can help.